TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Introduction/Index.rst

 Aim
 ^^^

-In this tutorial you will learn how to build a website with TYPO3 CMS.
+In this tutorial you will learn how to build a web site with TYPO3 CMS.

 This tutorial explains how to:

-- use an HTML document as a template for a TYPO3 CMS website.
+- use an HTML document as a template for a TYPO3 CMS web site.

 - integrate the HTML document into the TYPO3 CMS system as a basis for all pages